 Bonnie and Clyde famously died in a hailstorm of bullets shot at their car by an assembled posse of Texas and Louisiana lawmen.
 Stopping to help Henry Methvin’s father fix his apparently broken-down truck on a Louisiana road, Clyde pulled the car to a stop when the posse opened fire without warning.
-Approximately 150 rounds later, Bonnie and Clyde lay dead in their car, which was pockmarked with holes like a piece of grey Swiss cheese.
+Approximately 150 rounds later, Bonnie and Clyde lay dead in their car, which was pockmarked with several holes.
 Not taking any chances, the leader of the posse, Frank Hamer, even approached the car and fired several additional shots into the already dead Bonnie’s body.
 Her hand still held part of the half-eaten sandwich that would be her last meal.

 The coroner’s report detailed 17 holes in Clyde’s body and 26 holes in Bonnie’s body.
 Unofficially, there may have been many more.
 C.B.
 Bailey, the undertaker assigned to preserve the bodies for the funerals, found that the bodies had so many holes in them in so many different places that it was difficult to keep embalming fluid in them.

 Assisting Bailey was a man named Dillard Darby, who had been kidnapped by the Barrow gang a year earlier after his car had been stolen by them and he’d tried to retrieve it.
 At the time, Bonnie was morbidly tickled to discover that the man they’d kidnapped was an undertaker, and she asked Darby to take care of the gang’s mortuary needs in the future.
 Little did Clyde and Bonnie know when they gave Darby five dollars and released him that day that he would indeed attend to them after death.